-Blockages can cause backups into homes and businesses and may also cause Sanitary Sewer Overflows (SSOs), dumping raw sewage into streets, streams, lakes, or other public outside locations.
+Fats, oils and grease (FOG) can severely damage your home or business’s drain line as well as your public sewer system.
+FOG can collect and harden in sewer pipes, and may eventually cause blockages.
+Blockages can cause backups into homes and businesses and may also cause sewer overflows, dumping raw sewage into streets, streams, lakes, or other public outside locations.

-- Do throw all solids, including waste food, into the garbage.
+- Throw all solids, including waste food, into the garbage or compost.

-- Do encourage staff to be conservative about use of FOG in food preparation and serving.
+- Encourage staff to be conservative about use of FOG in food preparation and serving.

-- Do use ALL cleaning chemicals according to the instructions on the label.
+- Use ALL cleaning chemicals according to the instructions on the label.

-- Do use paper towels to soak up oil and grease under fryer baskets and to wipe down work areas.
-Dispose of the paper towels into the trash.
+- Use paper towels to soak up oil and grease under fryer baskets and to wipe down work areas.
+Dispose of the paper towels into the trash or compost.

-- Do run a LOT of water if you must use the garbage disposal.
+- Run water if you must use the garbage disposal.

-- Do check all sinks and floor drains for strainers and covers.
+- Check all sinks and floor drains for strainers and covers.

-- Do know the location and operation of FOG control devices, such as an interceptor or trap.
+- Know the location and operation of FOG control devices, such as an interceptor or trap.

-- Do deposit used fryer oil into the appropriate container.
+- Deposit used fryer oil into the appropriate container.

-- Do keep dumpster areas clean and free of loose trash.
+- Keep dumpster areas clean and free of loose trash.